yuyuyzl/ReactorCraftSimulator/README.md

 # ReactorCraftSimulator
 This is a simulator for Reika's minecraft mod ReactorCraft.
 WIP.

-Will use exactly the same algorithm as the mod itself (tons of random) and give the important data you need.
+We use exactly the same algorithm as the mod itself (tons of random) and give the important data you need in a minute instead of hours or days waiting in creative & superflat.

 Thanks to DPurple for the java version simulator.
+I converted it to Javascript and wrapped it with AngularJS and Bootstrap.

 ReactorCraft Github repo: https://github.com/ReikaKalseki/ReactorCraft